KrumpetPirate/AAXtoMP3/README.md

 * **-e:m4a**         Create a m4a audio file.
 This is identical to --aac
 * **-e:m4b**         Create a m4b audio file.
 This is the book version of the m4a format.
 * **-s** or **--single**    Output a single file for the entire book.
 If you only want a single ogg file for instance.
 * **-c** or **--chaptered** Output a single file per chapter.
-The `--chaptered` will only work if it follows the `--aac -e:m4a -e:m4b` options.
+The `--chaptered` will only work if it follows the `--aac -e:m4a -e:m4b --flac` options.
-* **--continue &lt;CHAPTERNUMBER&gt;**      If the splitting into chapters gets interrupted (e.g. by a weak battery on your laptop) you can go on where the process get interrupted.
+* **--continue &lt;CHAPTERNUMBER&gt;**      If the splitting into chapters gets interrupted (e.g. by a weak battery on your laptop) you can go on where the process got interrupted.
 Just delete the last chapter (which was incompletely generated) and redo the task with "--continue &lt;CHAPTERNUMBER&gt;" where CHAPTERNUMBER is the chapter that got interrupted.

 ### [AUTHCODE]